Federal Work-Study Art and Design - Studio Attendant *Student Position Only*

 Knowledge of or experience with:

-* Client assessment, treatment planning and treatment protocols.
+* Treatment services, planning and protocols.

-* Behavioral health disorders and diagnostic classifications.
+* Behavioral health disorders, substance use disorders and diagnostic classifications.

 Skill in: